RajPandya737/Rubiks/README.md

 1. `main.py`: The main Python script.
 2. `cube.py`: The file containing the Rubiks cube class and the Cubie class.
-3. `config.py`:A file containing all constants used in the program.
+3. `config.py`: A file containing all constants used in the program.
 4. `color_diff.py`: A file containing color math operations.
 5. `matplot_img.py`: A file containing the Img_MPL class.
 6. `cube_renderer.py`: A file containing the class that renders the cube in MPL
-7. `colors.json.py`: JSON file to store user color data
+7. `colors.json`: JSON file to store user color data
 8. `README.md`: This file, providing an overview of the project.

 ## Future Development